xrettle/WFGY/TensionUniverse/BlackHole/Q123_scalable_interpretability.md

 where:

-* `epsilon_interp(k)` is a scale dependent threshold that grows slowly with `k` and remains bounded in a way consistent with realistic oversight and tooling.
+* `epsilon_interp(k)` is a scale-dependent threshold that grows slowly with `k` and remains bounded in a way consistent with realistic oversight and tooling.

 In words: